ArohanH/SoC_Game-on-Ad-Up_RL-for-Intelligent-Agents/README.md

   By the end of this assignment, you will have a solid understanding of how to use the Bellman equations to solve reinforcement learning problems in grid-based    environments!
   The submission deadline will be 23:59, 16th June 2024
+  ## Week 3
+  ### Assignment
+  - This week's assignment is based on RL algorithms like Monte-Carlo and Q Learning, you have to apply them on Open AI Gym's "Taxi" Environment.
+  - The goal is to move the taxi to the passenger’s location, pick up the passenger, move to the passenger’s desired destination, and drop off the passenger.
+Once the     passenger is dropped off, the episode ends.
+  - This game is simple because both the action and observation spaces are discrete.
+  - Build a Monte Carlo algorithm and a Q-Learning algorithm to attempt to solve this game.
+Play around with the parameters and try to find the parameters which help you   come up with faster converging algorithms.
+Make a plot which shows the Monte Carlo cumulative reward and the Q Learning cumulative reward for each episode, for 3000 episodes.
+  - Please follow the documentation for information related to rewards, state and action spaces: https://gymnasium.farama.org/environments/toy_text/taxi/
+  #### Few Instructions:
+  - Kindly go through Lectures 4 and 5 of David Silver's Playlist to cover the theory part for Reinforcement Learning Algorithms
+  - Submission Deadline will be 23:59, 30th June
   ## Mentors
     - Siddhartha Rajeev (7619527676)
     - Arohan Hazarika (9678969740)